anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Latency is between 100-200ms
 * Min.
 3.5k put/copy/post/delete and 5.5k get/head requests per second per prefix per bucket
-* Strong consistency for all operations
+* Strong consistency for all operations: GET, PUT, LIST, all operations with metadata
 * S3 Select
+  * To get just a subset of data, cheaper than Athena
+  * Can do select from compressed data
   * Byte Range Fetch: fetch a byte-range from an object, like 250 bytes
   * ScanRange: scan a subset of an object, specify a range of bytes
 * Access point: you can create unique access control policies for each access point to easily control access to shared datasets or different prefixes in the bucket